 Some of my favorite travel books from 2020

 - The Only Gaijin in the village by Iain Maloney.
-If I wasn’t a Francophile I would be a Japanophile.
+If I weren’t a Francophile, I would be a Japanophile.
 I am fascinated with this country and haven’t spent nearly enough time there.
 The author and his Japanese wife move to a village in rural Japan and try to fit in.
 Reminds me of a whole series of books about doing the same in France!
 If you love Japan and in particular the food, pick up Rice, Noodle, Fish from Matt Goulding, not new but SO good!

 - Driving Over Lemons: An Optimist in Spain by Chris Stewart reminds me of when my family lived in Spain and road-tripped to many wonderful destinations in this beautiful country.
 An impulsive purchase of a sheep farm is a whole other story and a good one too!